wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-meeting-hell.md

 ![What we are doing](../images/stop-the-meeting-hell-7.PNG)

+However, the eye of the storm is not just the number of meetings, but the quality of our meetings.

 As per our team working agreement, we are trying hard to …

 - Finish meetings 5-minutes early, instead of bleeding into other meetings.